baseprime/dynamodb/README.md

 `Model.getItems` allows you to load multiple models with a single request to DynamoDB.

 DynamoDB limits the number of items you can get to 100 or 1MB of data for a single request.
-Vogels automatically handles splitting up into multiple requests to load all items.
+DynamoDB automatically handles splitting up into multiple requests to load all items.

 ```js